joebew42/elixir_cqrs_es_example/README.md

 ## DOING

 - Implement an InMemory `EventStore` ([source](https://github.com/gregoryyoung/m-r/blob/master/SimpleCQRS/EventStore.cs))
-  - Check that the events are stored in the correct order
-  - Check that the version follows the correct numerical progression
   - Probably we could consider to review the tests of the InMemoryEventStore.
 Test the behaviour and not the functions!
   - Probably the InMemoryEventStore will be the EventStore, itself.
 What should change is where the event descriptors are stored.
 Think about it!
   - Questions: